Cottage Cheese Egg Bake (Breakfast Casserole)

 - I love keeping a few slices in the fridge for grab-and-go mornings.
 They reheat gently without drying out!

-Cottage Cheese Egg Casserole (Dump-and-Bake!)
+Cottage Cheese Egg Bake (Breakfast Casserole)

 Ingredients